 Set up space for your furry friend.
 Put your dog’s bed near your desk or chair.
 Put a heat lamp for the cats to sit under, or the fish bowl near your line of vision.
 I’ll sometimes even put a blanket on my lap for my dog to covertly sit while I’m in meetings.

 Allow your pets to be there for you.
 They’ll likely appreciate the affection and attention!

 Although work may not be calming, your workspace can be.

 Start with organizing your space.
 Find a system that works for you to maximize your productivity and stave off any unnecessary worries.
-Have cues placed strategically near your desk for easy viewing, like a mindfulness bell, various self-soothe items, and nature-related tokens.
+Have cues placed strategically near your desk for easy viewings, like a mindfulness bell, various self-soothe items, and nature-related tokens?
 These items can provide soothing serenity throughout the day for maximum relaxation.